 So bad is regional and familial discrimination, that collegiate entrance interviewers are legally barred from asking where applicants are from and what their parents do.
 (Yes, it’s that bad.)
 Just about everyone I know in Korea is thrilled to tell me that their ancestors were yangban; so much so, that you’d never know that most Joseon Koreans were illiterate peasants.
 When they ask me, I tell them my grandparents came from Ireland destitute, and we were lucky to come to the US.
 People then look at me like, ‘why would you admit that?’
 I know colleagues who have been criticized for buying cars bigger or fancier than their ‘seniors,’ because it’s not appropriate.
 No less than the president of Korea openly ranks the world into ‘players’ and the ‘marginal’ (too bad, you LDCs – we’re not one of you anymore).
 The notion that Korea must be ‘culturally advanced’ is flogged relentlessly by the foreign ministry (just read the white papers that routinely demand more prestige like it’s some psychic debt the world owes Korea), and the Korean media regularly gins up bogus rankings of this or that to say that Korea is ‘advancing.’

 But being ‘advanced’ obviously implies others are backward.
 This is inegalitarian, not liberal, sorta racist, and bad for democracy.
 It sends disturbing signals about those are not as ‘culturally advanced’ or prestigious.
-It is arriviste and suggests contempt for those ‘below,’ i.e., those who make less money than you, don’t live in Seoul, didn’t go to a SKY school, or come from an LDC.
+It is arriviste and suggests contempt for those ‘below,’ i.e., those who make less money than you, don’t live in Seoul, didn’t go to a SKY school, have dark skin, or come from an LDC.
 It’s why Korean business men get released from jail despite their shenanigans.
 It’s why ‘lookism’ is endemic in the Korean workplace.
 One thing I like so much about ‘Kangnam Style’ is its modesty and self-effacement, characteristics hyper-nationalistic, prestige-obsessed Korea needs a lot more.

 3. Unfortunately, none of this subversive message gets much play by the Korea media.
 Instead, the meme has been that the song’s global break-out vindicates Korea’s cultural awesomeness.
 No less than the Chosun Ilbo, Korea’s paper of record, was sure to tell us “on Tuesday Psy was seen drinking whiskey with Leonardo DiCaprio, Gerard Butler and Paris Hilton in the VIP room of a club in New York, and that the club went wild when the DJ recognized him and played his song.”
 Yep, drinking top-shelf whiskey with the white glitterati is what success is all about!
 That’s about the last thing I want my students to read.
-Did it occur to the CI that exactly that type of shallow status-chasing is a point of mockery in ‘Kangnam Style’?
+Did it occur to the Chosun Ilbo that exactly that type of shallow status-chasing is a point of mockery in ‘Kangnam Style’?
 But who cares, right?
 He’s a famous Korean, so let’s strut it…

 This was entirely predictable, as the over-the-top, populist Korean media tends to read every Korean success as evidence of world’s unslakeable interest in Korea and proof of Korean amazingness.
 So the whole interpretation, once again, fits the ‘we’re culturally advanced, and foreigners love us’ trope.
 The Korea Times even admitted it: “Few Koreans will want to make little of or speak ill of the global sensation Psy has touched off.”
 Yes, that’s right; don’t think about what the message might be, about the obsession with wealth and status, and how that might further undercut equality in this already chaebol-dominated democracy.
 No, let’s just instrumentalize yet another success story (Yuna Kim, Shin-soo Choo, all those golfers), or any story, no matter how macabre, for the vanity project of Korean nationalism.